illinois-stat528/stat528sp24/README.md

 # News

+* Data separation notes are posted.

-* multinomial regression notes and HW4 are posted.
+* Multinomial regression notes and HW4 are posted.
 HW4 is due on 03/29 at 11:59 PM.

 * A possible solution to the midterm is posted.